1758 - British expedition against Carillon

 On June 29, Vaudreuil countermanded the planned expedition on Lake Ontario and rather ordered Lévis to reinforce Montcalm at Carillon with his 400 regulars.

-On June 30, II./Béarn Infanterie arrived at Carillon.
+On June 30, II./Béarn Infanterie arrived at Carillon as well as Bougainville and Pontleroy.
 Montcalm took command of the French force assembled at there.
 He immediately ordered Bourlamaque to take position at the head of the portage at the outlet of Lake Saint-Sacrement with the battalions of II./La Reine, II./Guyenne and II./Béarn.
-With II./La Sarre and I./Berry, Montcalm himself encamped at the saw-mill near the Fall on the west bank of the channel connecting Lake Saint-Sacrement to Lake Champlain.
+With II./La Sarre and II./Berry, Montcalm himself encamped at the saw-mill near the Fall on the west bank of the channel connecting Lake Saint-Sacrement to Lake Champlain.
 He also sent the battalions of II./Royal Roussillon and II./Languedoc on the left bank.
-II./Berry was kept in reserve at Carillon with the Troupes de la Marine and the Canadiens.
+III./Berry was kept in reserve at Carillon with the Troupes de la Marine and the Canadiens.
 Montcalm also gave instruction to M. de Pontleroy, an engineer, to prepare defensive works on the heights of Carillon.
 It remained to determine at which of these points he should concentrate his army and make his stand against the British.

 Departure from Lake Saint-Sacrement

 By the end of June the whole of Abercromby's force, with all its supplies, was assembled at the head of Lake Saint-Sacrement.

-On July 1, 200 of Lévis’ regulars marched from Montréal towards Carillon.
+On July 1, at Carillon, after a review, each bn took position at its assigned location.
+At Montréal, 200 of Lévis’ regulars marched towards Carillon.

 On July 2, the remaining 200 regulars belonging to Lévis’ detachment left Lachine.
 At Carillon, 2 volunteer coys (Bernard's and Duprat's) of 100 men each were formed with soldiers from the 8 regular battalions.